gluster/glusterdocs/docs/Developer-guide/Developers-Index.md

 Gluster community?
 Here are a number of starting points for getting involved.
 All you need is your 'github' account to be handy.

 Remember that, [Gluster community](https://github.com/gluster) has multiple projects, each of which has its own way of handling PRs and patches.
 Decide on which project you want to contribute.
-Below document is mostly concerned about 'GlusterFS' project, which is the core of Gluster Community.
+Below documents are mostly about 'GlusterFS' project, which is the core of Gluster Community.

 Workflow
 --------